subsquid/docs/docs/fuel-indexing/fuel-datasource/receipt.md

 ## Examples

-Request all transactions with `LOG_DATA` type and include transaction:
+Request all receipts of the `LOG_DATA` type and include parent transactions:

 ```ts
 processor